awsdocs/amazon-ec2-user-guide/doc_source/event-policy.md

 }
 ```

 Save and close the file\.
-Then use the [ put\-key\-policy](https://docs.aws.amazon.com/cli/latest/reference/kms/put-key-policy.html) command to attach the updated key policy to the CMK\.
+Then use the [ put\-key\-policy](https://docs.aws.amazon.com/cli/latest/reference/kms/put-key-policy.html) command to attach the updated key policy to the KMS key\.